Jaret Wright: Major leagues

-Jaret started 2004 in the minors to build up arm strength, but was called up by the Braves when it was discovered pitcher Paul Byrd needed more time to rehab his arm (he had missed the entire 2003 season due to Tommy John surgery).
+Wright started 2004 in the minors to build up arm strength, but was called up by the Braves when it was discovered pitcher Paul Byrd needed more time to rehab his arm (he had missed the entire 2003 season due to Tommy John surgery).
 Wright became the Braves best pitcher that season, going 15–8 with a 3.28 ERA in 32 starts while amassing 159 strikeouts in 186 1/3 innings pitched.

 In December 2004, Wright signed a three-year, US$21 million deal with the New York Yankees.

-On November 12, 2006, the Yankees traded Jaret to the Baltimore Orioles for Chris Britton and cash considerations.
+On November 12, 2006, the Yankees traded Wright to the Baltimore Orioles for Chris Britton and cash considerations.
 The Orioles were responsible for paying only $3 million of the $7 million left on Wright's contract.

-Jaret's shoulder problems returned in the 2007 season and caused him to spend time on the disabled list twice; he did make three starts in April, each five innings or less, but lost all three of them and accumulated a 6.97 ERA.
-The Orioles reported that Wright's velocity was also down.
-Wright had started a rehab assignment in September and after 3 games he decided to go home ending the rest of the season and maybe his career.
+Wright's shoulder problems returned in the 2007 season and caused him to spend time on the disabled list twice; he did make three starts in April, each five innings or less, but lost all three of them and accumulated a 6.97 ERA.
+Wright had started a rehab assignment in September and after 3 games he decided to go home ending the rest of the season.
 On October 1, 2007, the Orioles released Wright.

 On January 23, 2008, Wright signed a minor league contract with the Pittsburgh Pirates, which included an invitation to spring training.
 At the end of spring training, he declined his assignment to the minor leagues and elected to become a free agent.
 He went unsigned, and never pitched professionally again.

-When Jaret broke in with Cleveland Indians, he threw a two-seam fastball that topped out at 98 MPH, along with a hard curveball and a changeup.
-After battling numerous shoulder injuries, his fastball topped out in the low 90s.

-Personal life

-Wright lives in San Clemente, California, with his wife Julie and their four children: Gunnar, Jett, Memphis, and Sloan.
+Coaching

+In January 2023, Wright was named the Pitching Coach of the Windy City ThunderBolts of the Frontier League.
+It is his first professional coaching experience.